skylar-kim/ros/README.md

 See ros_essentials_cpp/src/topic03_perception/image_encoding.py for a walkthrough.

 Teacher summary: In openCV, you can open an image and then transform the image into different encodings.

+### Video Input Streams
+See ros_essentials_cpp/src/topic03_perception/read_video.py for a walkthrough.

+### OpenCV: Drawing Shapes and Lines
+See ros_essentials_cpp/src/topic03_perception/image_draw.py for a walkthrough.

+Why drawing is important: in object detection, we can draw a rectangle around the object detected.

+### CvBridge: Bridging Images between OpenCV and ROS
+In ROS: images are collected from the topics that are published by the drivers of the camera.
+So how do we bridge ROS and OpenCV?
+Must create a subscriber in ROS to receive the image and then send the image to OpenCV for further processing.
+However, _the image files from ROS is not compatible with OpenCV_.
+Must transform the image from ROS to OpenCV format, and vice versa.

+__CvBridge__: allows conversion from ROS format to OpenCV format and vice versa.

+If you have a USB camera attached, you can run image_pub_sub.py script by doing the following:  `$ rosrun usb_cam usb_cam_node _pixel_format:=yuyv`
+How to verify if the camera is working: `$ rosrun image_view image_view image:=/usb_cam/image_raw`
+Then to run the python script: `$ rosrun ros_essentials_cpp image_pub_sub.py`

+Now we can do image processing with ROS and OpenCV!

+### Simple and Adaptive Thresholding in OpenCV
+__Algorithm__: If a pixel value is greater than a threshold it's assigned a certain value and if it's lower than a threshold it's assigned another value

+__Simple thresholding__:`cv2.threshold(gray_image, threshold_value, max_value, threshold_style)`
+__Adaptive thresholding__: `cv2.adaptive_thresholding(gray_image, max_value, adaptive_method, block_size, constant)` algorithm calculates the threshold for a small region of the image.
+Different threshold will be calculated for different regions of the same image, better robustness for different lighting conditions.
+`cv2.ADAPTIVE_THRESH_MEAN_`: threshold value is mean of neighborhood area
+`cv2.ADAPTIVE_THRESH_GAUSSIAN_C`: threshold value is the weighted sum of neighborhood values where weights are a gaussian window.
+Block size: decides size of neighborhood area
+C: constant which is subtracted from the mean or weighted mean calculated

+Thresholding is important in CV, like in contour detection.

+See ros_essentials_cpp/src/topic03_perception/image_thresholding.py for a walkthrough.

+### Color Filtering
+__Color Filtering__: display only a specific color range in the image
+__Usage__: detection of objects with specific colors
+__Algorithm__: read image as RGB image, convert image to HSV image, define the upper and lower color ranges, create the mask based on color ranges

+_Why do we use HSV colorspace for color detection/thresholding over RGB?_: HSV is more robust towards external lighting changes

+See ros_essentials_cpp/src/topic03_perception/color_filtering.py for a walkthrough.